Kilbeggan all set for highlight of racing year

-Lauren Gavigan AXA Insurance advisor, Edel Mullane AXA Insurance advisor and Claire Boyce AXA Insurance advisor pictured with Champion National Hunt Trainer Willie Mullins and Agusta Gold
+Christy Doherty, AXA Head of Agriculture and Paddy Dunican, Managing Director of Kilbeggan pictured with Champion National Hunt Trainer Willie Mullins and Agusta Gold.

-‘Former dual Grade One winner, Battleoverdoyen, heads the weights in the €100,000 Grade B AXA Farm Insurance Midlands National Handicap Steeplechase at Kilbeggan on Friday as a high quality field of 14 are set to face the Starter.

-The field includes last year’s narrow winner, The Big Lense, trained by Gordon Elliott and this one has to race off a 3lb higher rating compared to twelve months ago.
-While his form tapered off somewhat after last year’s success, The Big Lense is one of four runners for the stable with the pick of them likely to be the much-improved mare, Hurricane Georgie, who has won her last two starts over hurdles having earlier gone very close in a graded mares steeplechase at the Fairyhouse Easter Festival in April.

 One hundred years ago in 1918 a paper stated, “as if by magic immunity from the artificiality of modern times, the Kilbeggan meeting has preserved to this day, all the tenures of the old-fashioned Irish race meeting –with its picturesqueness, its light heartedness, its sociability amongst the people mingling on the course”.